Table of Contents

 This cold temperature can be solved with the MegaMat 10.
 It is made by Exped, a Swiss company with a reputation for innovative design.
 The MegaMat 10 is just the right sleeping pad to solve the problem of sleep on a cold night.

 The features had the combination of simple valves, self-inflating deluxe foam, simple valves, rugged and stylish design, and a smart carrying case.
-We are talking about adjustable firmness, oversized width and length, four inches of height.Check It Out
+It is about adjustable firmness, oversized width, and length, four inches of height.

 Your choice of the best backpack sleeping pad is considered to be the fourth heaviest in the pack you are carrying.
-The other heavy lifting are the shelter, sleeping bag, backpack and then the backpack sleeping pad.
+The other heavy lifting is the shelter, sleeping bag, backpack, and then the backpack sleeping pad.

 So the total weight could be about 26 pounds.
-So you can reduce the overall weight by choosing the right size and weight of sleeping pad you are carrying.
+So you can reduce the overall weight by choosing the right size and weight of the sleeping pad you are carrying.

 All outdoor sports enthusiasts especially the backpacker type, would keep those weight as light as possible when carrying all the pack.
-Weight would be the most important factor of purchasing decision of outdoor gear.
+The weight would be the most important factor of the purchasing decision of outdoor gear.

-The weight is the key metric, if you are having a dream adventure tour to the Rocky Mountains or wanted the highest performance of gear to carry.
-But if you just want to have fun and only a 1 day adventure without any serious purpose in mind, weight, should not be a concern then.
+The weight is the key metric if you are having a dream adventure tour to the Rocky Mountains or wanted the highest performance of gear to carry.
+But if you just want to have fun and only a 1-day adventure without any serious purpose in mind, weight, should not be a concern then.

-If you are traveling to an elevated ground or rough terrain or will have many miles to cover will make the weight very important factor.
-Commonly, sleeping pad made of foam are lightweight but unfortunately they are not comfortable.
+If you are traveling to an elevated ground or rough terrain or will have many miles to cover will make the weight a very important factor.
+Commonly, a sleeping pad made of foam is lightweight but unfortunately, they are not comfortable.

 If there is a ratio between performance and weight, we analyze that the air constructed sleeping pads will score the highest of them all.
 As we stated before, if you are only hiking about 2 miles and then setup a base camp for more than 3 days, the weight of the sleeping pad will not be an issue.